What is the current yearly gross for this route?

 What are my expenses and overhead?

-Expenses include, but are not limited to: fuel, repairs, payroll, insurance for your vehicles, and liability insurance for your business.
+Expenses include, but are not limited to: fuel, repairs, payroll, and insurance.
 The current owner estimates $532,921 per year in expenses/overhead for the business.

 What type of vehicle do I need?